sykhangdha/MangaViewer/README.md

 ## Usage

-To display a manga reader on a page or post, use the following shortcode:
+To display a manga reader on a page or post, use the following shortcode, where nameofmanga is the folder name of the manga:

 ```plaintext
 [display_manga name="nameofmanga"]